Linfield College Consumer Information Index

 - Student employment policies

-- Policy for students with financial aid who withdraw from Linfield College – Return of Title IV Funds Policy for McMinnville Students, Portland Students and Adult Degree Program Students
+- Policy for students with financial aid who withdraw from Linfield College – Return of Title IV Funds Policy for McMinnville Students, Portland Students and Online and Continuing Education Program Students

 - Vaccination Policy